 Speaking of, even when it comes to leadership, Jennifer is a leader.
-She’s asked to speak around the country on strategy and digital trends—and has traveled to 46 of the 50 states.
+She’s asked to speak around the country on strategy and digital trends—and has traveled to 48 of the 50 states.
 (The average American only visits 12 in their lifetime.
 Winner!)
-She’s also “Mom” to two beautiful rescue mutts.

 Chris joined Preston Kelly in 1999 after 20 years as writer and creative director at four major agencies.
 Chris’ dream is to build the most iconic creative work in the country.
 As far as this writer is concerned, he’s doing it.

 Clients like Target, OfficeMax, Frontier Airlines, Sub-Zero, Wolf, Medtronic, U.S. Bancorp, Johnsonville Sausage, Taco John’s, Pure Fishing, Coleman, Little Tikes, Minnesota Zoo, and the Colorado Rockies Baseball Team would agree.

 Awards include: nine Gold Effies, multiple Cannes Lions, One Show, Clios, Communication Arts, Radio Mercury Awards, Museum of Modern Art, Radio Broadcasters Hall of Fame, High School Prom King in a green tux—ha!—snuck it in here.